-Arrhythmia is a condition where the heart beats irregularly.
+Arrhythmia is a condition where the heart beats abnormally.
 This can mean the heart beats too fast, too slow, or in an erratic way.
 While some arrhythmias are harmless, others can disrupt blood flow and cause serious health issues.
 Because arrhythmias vary in type and severity, understanding the causes, symptoms, and treatments is essential for managing the condition.
 Here, we’ll explain what arrhythmia is, explore its causes and symptoms, and discuss treatment options for a healthier life.

 What is Arrhythmia?